hullahalli/stampr_rtisan/README.md

 -----

 The **ExPEC** folder contains the ReadsTable and CFUtable files to reproduce much of our analysis.

-We set InocCFU = 2E7, minweight = .03, CorrectForNoise = .005.
-Feel free to vary these parameters to see how it changes the results.
-References are columns 1-5
+*1_to_54_OrderedFrequencies* is the barcode counts for the 32 mice across 12 organs, described in Figure S2-S4 and S6-S11. *CompleteTimecourse_CFU* is the CFU values for these animals.
+The animal codes are described in the text

+*Clod1and2_Frequencies* is barcode counts from the clodonate experiments, and the CFU values are provided as well.
+1-4 and 13-16 were given control liposomes, and 6-8 and 17-20 were given clodronate liposomes.

+*Dose3_Frequencies* is barcodes counts from the dosing experiment.
+1-10 were given the low dose, and 11-19 were given the high dose.

+*Mut1and2_Frequencies* is barcode counts from Figure 7.
+1-8 were from 1 dpi and 9-16 were from 5 dpi.